AppPETs/developer-guidelines/Introduction.md

 * [MaintenancePhase.md](./MaintenancePhase.md)

 The basic ideas is that it is a good practice to think carefully about the needs of your app and how to address and implement the needed functionality.
-Moreover it is necessary to take into account potential risks in regard to proecting illegitimate access and abuse of personal data early and in each phase of development.
+Moreover it is necessary to take into account potential risks in regard to protecting illegitimate access and abuse of personal data early and in each phase of development.

 **Thinking early about potential risks and flaws makes it much more easy to address the risks with proper measures.**